 - Postnatal depression

 My fees are £40 and £30 concessions for students or unemployed.
 Each session lasts for 1 hour.
-I am available Monday and Friday daytime and evening, and Friday from 8am to 9pm.
+I am generally available Monday, Wednesday and Friday daytime and evening, from 8am to 9pm and Thursday evenings from 5pm to 9pm.

 Maps & Directions